When I first arrived here at Knutsford Veterinary Surgery we had a stray rabbit found…

 On Bonfire Night last year, the Knutsford Veterinary Surgery Team were on a staff night out to watch the fireworks at Boothes Hall when they got a panicked emergency call.
-Whiz, a 14 year old Jack Russell, was on a walk round the nearby fishing lake and came across a discarded fishing line (with bait) which was promptly ingested!
+Whiz, a 14 year old Jack Russell, was on a walk around the nearby fishing lake and came across a discarded fishing line (with bait) which was promptly ingested!
 Amazingly, this was not the first time Whiz had eaten fishhooks, but it did mean her owners knew what to do.

 She was brought down to the surgery where despite a good oral examination, the hook and fishing line were nowhere to be seen.
 “Fish hooks can be a real problem,” Paul from Knutsford Vets advises.
-“They can perforate the stomach or intestines and if they have fishing line attached can even cheese-wire through the guts, so prompt action is always advised.”
+“They can perforate the stomach or intestines and if they have a fishing line attached can even cheese-wire through the guts, so prompt action is always advised.”

 State of the art vets in Cheshire

 Metallic objects such as fishhooks show up well on x-ray and help identify if they are stuck in the mouth, bottom, or anywhere in-between.
 Whiz was given a brief sedation and x-rays revealed that she had not one, but two fish hooks inside her.
 The first was lodged at the back of her throat and using some long forceps was unhooked and successfully removed.
 The second was in her rectum and had obviously been ingested days, or even weeks, prior and had luckily worked its way through.
 This too was successfully located and removed.